Climate Change

 Short-term 1-3 years

-Physical risk (acute): (J) Increased severity of extreme weather events such as cyclones and floods
+Physical risk: (J) Increased severity of extreme weather events such as cyclones and floods

-Transition risk: (P) Substitution of existing products and services with lower emissions options
+Transition Risks: (P) Substitution of existing products services with low-carbon alternatives

-Chroma will respond to the development of a low-carbon economy by accelerating the development of products with low emission and the related technology.
-Although an assessment by the ESG Working Team and management suggests that climate change will bring more opportunities than risks, we need to consider both aspects at the same time, while also emphasizing opportunities for market expansion.
+These efforts align with the broader goal of advancing sustainability and reducing environmental impact across all Chroma operations.
+Although an assessment by the ESG Working Groups and management suggests that climate change will bring more opportunities than risks, we need to consider both aspects at the same time, while also emphasizing opportunities for market expansion.

 Image

-We have categorized climate-related opportunities based on the significance and likelihood of impact.
-The results are shown in the figure below.
+We have categorized climate change-related opportunities based on their impact and probability of occurrence, as shown in the diagram below.

 Image

-An assessment of the potential financial impact, based on the top three transition opportunities, is described as follows:
+We assessed the potential financial impacts of the first three transition opportunities as follows:

 Short-term 1-3 years

-Development of new products or services through R&D and innovation
+Development of new products and services through research and innovation

 The development and/or expansion of low emission goods and services